 Your ATS doesn’t exist in isolation.
 It talks to your HRIS, your background check vendor, your job boards, your onboarding platform.
 When you switch systems, every one of those connections has to be rebuilt from scratch.

 Here’s what most people miss: you’re not just paying your new ATS vendor to build integrations.
 The systems you’re connecting to may charge their own professional services fees on top of that.
 An HRIS integration, for example, can run $20,000 on the HRIS side alone, independent of anything the new ATS vendor charges.
 Individual integration builds generally run $12,000 to $20,000 each, and that cost can appear twice: once on each side of the connection.
+Public enterprise HR platform procurement documents explicitly note that vendor-specific fees fall under a separate agreement from the implementation partner’s contract — two fee lanes running in parallel is a documented feature of these transitions, not an edge case.

 3. Data Migration